 Along the way there is a display case dedicated to the Museum's Founding Director, Col. Robert A. Stone.
 Stop by the display case and read the brief history on the Museum's founder.
 Colonel Stone originally enlisted as a Private in the Michigan National Guard in 1940 and served with the 107th Observation Squadron.
 In 1946, Colonel Stone re-enlisted in the Michigan Air National Guard where he received a commission to Second Lieutenant and eventually retired as a full Colonel in 1978.

 This T56-A-7 turboprop engine is used in both the Air Force's C-130 and the Navy's P-3 Orion.
 Both of these aircraft are on display and open for tours during normal operation of the museum or by special request.
 Both aircraft requires four engines to power them.
 Each engine, with prop and accessories weighs 4200 lbs.
 One of the aircraft uses the engine upside down.
-To find out which aircraft, you'll have to read the sign at the display.
+To find out which aircraft, you'll have to come & visit the museum to read the sign at the display.

-This newer display of a female U.S. Marine Corps Enlisted uniform (pictured at right) was added mid-2016.
+This newer display of a female U.S. Marine Corps Enlisted uniform (pictured at left) was added mid-2016.
 It is located in the museum near the other U.S. Marine Corps display.

 Pictured at right is a newer display added in 2016 of a U.S. Coast Guard officer.
 This display stands near the other Coast Guard display case in the museum before exiting the door to the air park.

 This display includes Enlisted Women Uniforms for the U.S. Air Force, U.S. Marine Corps, U.S. Navy, and U.S. Army from the Vietnam War and later.
 It is located right before you exit the museum to the air park.